miekg/lboverlay/README.md

 ## Bugs

-DNSSEC is not handled at all.
+DNSSEC is not supported, as we rewrite ownernames the signatures won't match.
+I.e. if you backend is signed, it will break validating clients.